mseehafer/PyProtolinc/README.rst

 To install from PyPI run::

-  pip install protolinc
+  pip install pyprotolinc

-Alternatively, or for delevoplement clone (or download) the repository from https://github.com/mseehafer/Protolinc.git and run::
+Alternatively, or for delevoplement clone (or download) the repository from https://github.com/mseehafer/PyProtolinc.git and run::

   pip install -e .